Honey Roasted Tomato Confit

 When I visited my Swiss cousin late last summer, I tasted some of the sweetest cherry tomatoes imaginable.
-She makes juice from buckets of them for her family, and besides enjoying her bounty, I brought home a few of her sweetest “bombs.”
-I planted them alongside some of our own cherry tomato varieties — and lo and behold, this turned out to be a spectacular year for tomatoes.
-My plants grew to an unprecedented ten feet tall and produced an endless season of glorious harvests.
+She’d sneak these ruby and gold delights into healthy “fruit” smoothies for her two skeptical boys — and I, after enjoying her bounty, brought home a few of her sweetest “bombs” for posterity.
+I planted them alongside our own cherry tomato varieties, and lo and behold, it turned into a spectacular year for tomatoes.
+My plants stretched an astonishing ten feet tall and produced an endless cascade of glossy red, purple, and golden jewels.

 Ingredients